Swim BC Meet Policies & Scheduling

 Swim BC Championship Meet Blackout Policy

-As stated in the Swim BC Technical Guide, there are “blackout” periods extending from seven days prior to, and seven days after, the BC AA and AAA Championships, wherein swimmers eligible to participate at the Swim BC designated event (AA or AAA Championships) will not be permitted to compete at a Swim BC sanctioned competition.
+As stated in the Swim BC Technical Guide, there are “blackout” periods extending the dates of the BC Championship meets, wherein swimmers eligible to participate at the Swim BC designated event will not be permitted to compete at a Swim BC sanctioned competition.

-There will be an exception in that any swimmer who meets the criterion of having competed in the BC AA or AAA Championship meets will subsequently be allowed to compete in any meet during the blackout period following the applicable BC AA or AAA Championship meet.
+There will be an exception in that any swimmer who meets the criterion of having competed in the BC Championship meet will subsequently be allowed to compete in any meet during the blackout period following the applicable BC Championship meet.

-10&U swimmers are exempt from the blackout periods; for example, 10&U swimmers may compete in Regional meets during a given blackout period even if they have the 11&U AAA times.
+10&U swimmers are exempt from the blackout periods; for example, 10&U swimmers may compete in Regional meets during a given blackout period even if they have the 11&U Tier times.

 Swimmers who earn high-performance funding from Swim BC – whether it be Program or Athlete High Performance funding – are also exempt from Swim BC blackout periods while receiving that funding.